The Electronic Know Your Customer Project

 - All citizens, residents, and refugees in Jordan

-The project will enable consumers to establish a trusted proof of identity, through a combination of a set of KYC information required by the CBJ, and verify and validate individuals’ identity through the integration with the Government Service Bus and The Civil Status and Passport Department records.
+The project will enable consumers to establish a trusted proof of identity, through a combination of a set of KYC information required by the CBJ, and verify and validate individuals’ identity through the integration with Government sources holding trusted data.